saulpierotti/markdown_notebook/BDP.md

 	* Output sandbox: the files that need to be produced
 	* Epilogue: final cleanup, file uploads, updates, ...
 	* Error recovery: what to do if the job fails
-* Reservation: the batch scheduler can reserve cores for 1 job that is waiting for something to be executed
-	* This is typical of parallel jobs that are waiting for enough cores to be available
-* Backfill: while the reserved core are idle they can be used by other jobs
-	* Only jobs that will finish before the job that reserved the cores will start are permitted

 # Storage
 * The performance of a storage device is described in terms of bandwith and IOPS